Gamesoul1990/genhack25-climatecrafters12/README.md

 - `data/` : structure (data too large for GitHub, but everything is reproducible)

-Thanks to the organizers and the jury!
+Thanks to organizers and jury!